-On the management level, climate-related responsibilities are assigned to the Enterprise Risk Management team, with direct oversight by the Chief Risk Officer and Chief Operating Officer.
-The team provides regular reports to the ESG Working Group, as well as quarterly reports to the Risk Management Oversight Committee and the Risk Committee.
+At the management level, climate-related responsibilities are assigned to the Risk Services Director who leads the Climate Risk Working Group, with direct oversight by the Chief Risk Officer.
+The Risk Services Director provides regular reports to the Chief Risk Officer and the Corporate Responsibility Working Group, as well as quarterly reports to the Risk Management Oversight Committee and the Risk Committee.

-We consider environmental risks as part of our credit underwriting process for the loan types listed below, and we maintain policies and procedures to assess such risks
+We consider environmental risks as part of our credit underwriting process for the loan types listed below, and we maintain policies and procedures to assess such risks:

-- Construction and permanent commercial real estate loans; - Land, land acquisition and development loans; - Agricultural real estate loans; - Commercial loans with real estate pledged as collateral; - Bank real estate owned (REO); and - Commercial loans to borrowers in environmentally sensitive industries.
+- Construction and permanent commercial real estate loans; - Land, land acquisition and development loans; - Agricultural real estate loans; - Commercial loans with real estate pledged as collateral; - Bank real estate owned; and - Commercial loans to borrowers in environmentally sensitive industries.

 To assist in this evaluation, we employ an environmental risk officer to address issues of potential environmental concern raised in the real estate lending process and commercial loans in environmentally sensitive industries.
-Our current environmental risk officer has more than two decades of experience in environmental consulting and financial services industry.
-Prior to joining Banner, they performed and managed environmental investigations, cleanups and pollution liability insurance claims.
-Employing a team member in this role with a high level of environmental expertise is another way we demonstrate that we recognize the importance of understanding environmental risks in our lending decisions.
+Our current environmental risk officer has more than two decades of experience in environmental consulting and the financial services industry.
+Employing a team member in this role with a high level of environmental expertise demonstrates our recognition of the importance of understanding environmental risks in our lending decisions.